sbt/sbt-dynver/README.md

 ))
 ```

+Essentially this:

-Essentially this defines how to transform the structured output of `git describe`'s into a string, defines the fallback version string, and then wires everything back together.
+1. defines how to transform the structured output of `git describe`'s into a string, with `versionFmt`
+2. defines the fallback version string, with `fallbackVersion`, and
+3. wires everything back together

 ## Dependencies